Our Wellington and Manawatū campuses are open, Auckland remains closed at AL4. More information.

 Bridey was a wildlife technician during the RENA response and was part of the oiled wildlife facility team rehabilitating oiled wildlife.
-In her current role as a technical officer, Bridey is responsible for developing training modules for oiled wildlife response and assisting with training and research.
-Bridey maintains a keen interest in the Wildbase hospital, and enjoys teaching bird behaviour into the undergraduate veterinary program and continues to work closely with wildlife rehabilitators throughout the country, particularly the WReNNZ group (Wildlife Rehabilitators Network of New Zealand).
-Bridey has a strong research interest in Compassion fatigue and the cost of caring for wildlife care givers.
+In her current role as a technical officer, Bridey is responsible for developing and delivering training modules for oiled wildlife response and assisting with training and research.
+Bridey maintains a keen interest in the Wildbase hospital and enjoys teaching bird and zoo animal behaviour into the undergraduate veterinary program.
+Bridey has a strong research interest in Compassion fatigue and the cost of caring in animal care professionals.